Ricardo Centurión

-Adrián Ricardo Centurión (born 19 January 1993) is an Argentine professional footballer who plays as a left-winger for Primera División club Barracas Central.
+Adrián Ricardo Centurión (born 19 January 1993) is an Argentine professional footballer who plays as a winger for Bolivian Primera División club Oriente Petrolero.

 Club career

 Racing Club and loan with Genoa

 Centurión joined Racing's youth setup at the age of 15 and came through the ranks.
+He made his professional debut on 7 May 2012 in a 4-2 victory against Atletico Rafaela.
+He scored his first goal On 12 August 2012, in an away victory against Argentinos Juniors.